Seven Step Speaking Course

 Before you start, think about the purpose of your speech or presentation.
 What do you want the audience to get out of it and what do you want them to do as a result of hearing it?

 Then start by jotting down ideas – just any thoughts that come to mind.
-When you can’t think of any more, try to link them into a coherent whole.
-Perhaps use coloured pens to highlight aspects that link together.
+When you can’t think of any more, try to link related elements.
+You can just draw lines between related categories or use coloured pens to highlight links.

 Once you have your ideas grouped, think about the best order so that the presentation flows in a logical manner.
 You should aim to build the ‘story’ so that the more important parts come later.